imeos/limpid/README.md

 ### CMS Made Simple

-- Currently only extensively tested with CMS-MS >= 1.9.1
+- Currently only extensively tested with CMS-MS ≥ 1.9.1

 ### Browser Support

-- Safari 5.0
+- Safari ≥ 5
-- Webkit Nightly builds (so derivates, like Chrome, etc. should be ok too)
+- Chrome ≥ 11
-- Firefox 4.0 and (with some CSS-awesomeness missing) Firefox &gt; 3.5
+- Firefox ≥ 4.0 and (with some CSS-awesomeness missing) Firefox ≥ 3.5
-- Internet Explorer 7 and 8
+- Internet Explorer ≥ 7